US: Nancy Pelosi likens Capitol attack to 9/11 | DW | 17.09.2021

 She also questioned the motive of Republican senators' rejection of a congressional investigation into the Capitol attack.
 "Why do they reject finding the truth of what happened in January?
 Is it because they had some sympathy for the cause?"

 Speaking to an audience at the Chatham House think-tank in London, Pelosi addressed a number of issues in addition to the attack on the Capitol, including climate change, trade, and peace in Northern Ireland in the wake of Brexit.
-But first she addressed the current state of the Republican Party in the US.
+But she began by talking about the current state of the Republican Party in the US.

-Populism in the US, Pelosi said, stems from a fear of globalization, automation and immigration, and manifested itself in Islamophobia, antisemitism and ideas of white supremacy.
+Populism in the US, Pelosi said, stemmed from a fear of globalization, automation and immigration, and manifested itself in Islamophobia, antisemitism and ideas of white supremacy.

 "I would say to my Republican friends — and I do have some — take back your party, the Republican party.
 The Grand Old Party has made tremendous contributions to our country founded by Lincoln.
 Don't let your party be hijacked by a cult — essentially, that is what is happening."